 * Writing in a discussion board about content elsewhere?
 Link it!
 Attribute it!
 Linktribute!

 What happens when you link?
 You give credit.
 You motivate the link recipient to keep at it.
 You add a few more points to someone’s Google ranks or Technorati chips.
 You connect your readers to more content.
 In a blog that supports the technology, the person may get an automatic notice via a ping/trackback.

 It takes very little time to linktribute, and it can do so much.

 Oh well, we’ll see if this meme can fly, or limp, or shrivel.

-The Linktribution by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Linktribution by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.